Mirfield Team Parish

-As a Christian community we need to have central in our thoughts the needs of the vulnerable and these should, if necessary, override our own individual desires and wishes.It is with all this in mind that the meeting made the following recommendations which will replace existing covid measures as from Sunday 2nd August.
+As a Christian community we need to have central in our thoughts the needs of the vulnerable and these should, if necessary, override our own individual desires and wishes.It is with this in mind that we make the following recommendations.

-We recommend that people do keep this distance where possible whilst seated and moving around inside.
+We recommend that people do keep 2 metre distance where possible whilst seated and moving around inside.

 We still highly recommend the use of face masks in line with hospitals and many businesses.

 Congregational singing is now allowed.
 You can sit or stand to sing as you prefer but we must insist that singing is to be done gently rather than at full volume and that whilst singing FACE MASKS ARE ALWAYS TO BE WORN except by the choir.

 We shall aim for the greatest amount of ventilation.

 The present safe practices for consecration and receiving of communion as bread only and for sharing the peace will remain unchanged for the time being.

 As before these measures are subject to change and will be reviewed regularly considering developments.

 Sunday services are streamed on Facebook and YouTube when possible.

 Christian communities should be places where all people feel welcomed respected and safe from abuse.